Dimitris Z. Nikitas: Biography

 He was director of Classical Studies sector, director of Postgraduate studies programme and president of the faculty of Philology within the university.
 He was also a member of the Research Commission and the Senate of University of Thessaloniki.
 He has been an invited professor in universities in Greece and abroad.
-He has been teaching Latin patrology in Kinshasa, DR Congo since 2014 and he is a member of scientifical societies in Greece and abroad.
+He has been teaching Latin patrology in Kinshasa, DR Congo since 2014 and he is a member of scientific societies in Greece and abroad.
 He has written texts in scientific journals and publications, as well texts in simplified language for publication in magazines and newspapers.

 He is also known for his introduction in Latin language and literature, which is taught in the third grade of high school in Greece, as a part of the curriculum for the state exams.
 In Greece, Latin is taught only in the first orientation group, which includes Ancient Greek and History as well, intended for students wishing to study law, psychology or history, among others.
 This introduction, with the inclusion of many historical events and terms, as well as less-known writers, became part of the curriculum in 2021.
 Exactly due to this feature, many teachers and students have requested the reversion of this decision.